augustboland/COP3530/README.md

 5. This will open our NBA Player Statistics Visualizer

 Watch this YouTube video to see how the NBA Player Statistics Visualizer work: https://www.youtube.com/watch?v=5QJNDQGgwno&feature=youtu.be

+(Note about github commits: August may have an improportinal amount of GitHub commits to Jaden and Griffin.
+This is due to the fact that we were all on a Zoom call togther and August would be the designated person to commit to GitHub.)